Mopinion-com/flutter-integration-sdk/README.md

 # Flutter Integration SDK

-This Flutter Integration SDK contains code to help you use our Native/Web SDKs from Flutter.
+This Flutter Integration SDK contains code to help you use our Android and/or iOS Native/Web SDKs from Flutter.

 Tested with Flutter 3.13.4, Dart 3.1.2, DevTools 2.25.0, Xcode 15.0.

 ### Android Native Implementation Steps
-#### - Step 1: Download the package
+#### - Step 1: Download the code
-Download the `flutter-tools` package which can be found in this repository.
+- Download the `flutter-tools` folder from our github repo [flutter-integration-sdk](https://github.com/Mopinion-com/flutter-integration-sdk/archive/refs/heads/main.zip).

 #### - Step 2: Add the package to your Native side project
-In the `android` package, find the `flutter` package and add it to your Android Native Root Project.
+- From the downloaded `flutter-tools/android/android-package` folder, copy the `flutter` package to your Android Native Root Project.

-This package contains the extension function `.loadMopinionFlutterBridge(flutterEngine: FlutterEngine)`, this function is responsible of handle the `Method Channel` from Flutter and perform actions on the Native SDK.
+This package contains the extension function `.loadMopinionFlutterBridge(flutterEngine: FlutterEngine)`, which will handle the `Method Channel` from Flutter and perform actions on the Native SDK.

 #### - Step 3: Implement the bridge in the Native project
-In your Android Native Project, your MainActivity.kt (or equivalent) has to extend from `FlutterFragmentActivity`.
+- In your Android Native Project, make your MainActivity.kt (or equivalent) extend from `FlutterFragmentActivity`.

-You can call `loadMopinionFlutterBdrige(flutterEngine)` in the `override` method `configureFlutterEngine(flutterEngine: FlutterEngine)` as the following:
+- You can call `loadMopinionFlutterBdrige(flutterEngine)` in the `override` method `configureFlutterEngine(flutterEngine: FlutterEngine)` like the following:

 ```kotlin
     @ExperimentalStdlibApi
     override fun configureFlutterEngine(flutterEngine: FlutterEngine) {